 Eliminate the Risks with One Simple Rule

 The answer is probably simple: Don’t push it to the extreme.
 Making any radical change to your diet while breastfeeding may impact your milk supply, but that doesn’t mean that you should make no changes at all.
 The potential risks listed above occur when a mother cuts all or nearly all carbohydrates from her diet.
 You can avoid this by simply modifying your diet so that it’s not extremely low in carbs.
 Find a safe balance.

 For instance, one doctor looked closely at the South Beach Diet and the Atkins Diet to see if they are safe for breastfeeding women.
 She found that the first phases of both diets are too extreme while breastfeeding.
 Her recommendation was that breastfeeding mothers start at phase three for the Atkins Diet or phase two for the South Beach Diet.

 Tips for Nursing Moms Who Still Wish to Try a Low-carb Diet:

 - Wait until baby is at least 6 months old before dieting and has started solids foods.

 - Avoid dehydration by drinking water, water and MORE WATER!

-- Start gradually and avoid “phase one” of any of the diets.
+- Start gradually and avoid the extreme “early phases” of any of the diets.